undisputed-deb/undisputed-deb/README.md

   Honestly, I love making new projects.
 Prolly, you can check out my  github repos lots of noob projects and some good ones too, whatever I build,i just push✌️.
 Having said that Im the SWE Intern @Mutual of Omaha | Prev Data Engineering Intern @Thrift Label (Blackstone).

-built some cool stuff that people actually use. ran a tutoring center as CTO that has 85+ students while  95% of students passing (because who doesn't love those numbers?).Thats my company website https://dstutoringcenter.company/( make sure you should read the reviews of my tutoring Center lol)
+built some cool stuff that people actually use.  ran a tutoring center as the CTO, working with 85+ students and helping 95% of them pass (because who doesn’t love those numbers?).
+That’s my company website: https://dstutoringcenter.company/ make sure you check out the reviews of my tutoring center lol.

 **currently obsessed with:** ML models , building APIs that actually make sense, and making the web accessible for everyone